 If one partner actively disrespects, ignores or demeans the other person, this is abusive behavior.
 Partners who behave this way may also treat someone’s ideas or feelings with contempt.
 CU’s Office of Victim Assistance (OVA) offers free and confidential support for students, staff and faculty who may be experiencing these types of behaviors in their relationship.

 Disagreements and conflict are normal in any relationship.
-It’s common to have different preferences, beliefs and values from our significant others.
+It’s common to have different preferences, beliefs and values from others, even loved ones.
 In some cases, conflict can be a sign that something needs to change within a relationship.
 Many times, couples who ignore or avoid conflict risk facing increased tensions and unmet needs.
 However, the way couples respond to conflict is more important than the conflict itself.

-Working through a disagreement in a healthy way by talking respectfully and listening to understand each other is an important component of any relationship, whether it’s with a friend, family member or significant other.
+Working through a disagreement in a healthy way by talking respectfully and listening to understand each other is an important component of any relationship, whether it’s with a friend, family member or partner.
 We also can’t assume that someone can inherently see an issue from our point of view.

 If conflicts escalate and feel difficult to resolve, it may cause us to fear disagreeing with our partners because it may trigger a partner’s anger, abuse or violence.
 Partners may resort to belittling the other person during disagreements.
 These are all signs that it may be time to reach out for support.
 OVA provides confidential support and resources for students, staff and faculty who may be experiencing these types of behavior in their relationship.

-It’s important to maintain relationships outside of our relationships in order to have a strong support system.
+It’s important to maintain relationships outside of the one we have with our partner(s) in order to have a strong support system.
 In healthy relationships, significant others trust one another.
 Trust is about knowing that someone will do what they say.
-It also can mean that each person in the relationship feels free to spend time with other people in their life like friends and family.
+It also can mean that each person in the relationship feels free to spend time with other people in their life.

-If one partner accuses the other of flirting constantly or tells their partner not to talk to or interact with another person in their life, these may be signs of abusive behaviors and mistrust.
-These types of behavior can lead to feelings of isolation as well as symptoms of depression or anxiety.
+If one partner accuses the other of flirting constantly or tells their partner not to talk to or interact with certain people, these may be signs of abusive behaviors and mistrust.
+These types of behaviors can lead to feelings of isolation as well as symptoms of depression or anxiety.
 OVA provides free and confidential support and resources for students, staff and faculty who may be experiencing these types of behavior in their relationship.